charpeni/charpeni/README.md

 ### Hi there 👋

-I'm mainly playing with React Native, React, GraphQL, and various Continuous Integrations.
-I'm an open-source enthusiast (of course!), and I enjoy removing friction from the developer experience.
+I mainly play with React Native, React, GraphQL, and various continuous integrations.
+I'm an open-source enthusiast (of course!) and enjoy removing friction from the developer experience.
 I often describe myself as someone doing the "backend" work of the frontend: frontend architecture and infrastructure. ⚙️ Probably working on the next tool or library to improve your day-to-day.

 #### 📝 Latest Blog Posts